vincentlabonte/hercules-extraction/README.md

 This component type allows to export named entities in diffrent RDF format such as turtle, xml, n3, etc.

-Any component of this type must inherite from [Exporter](export/base.py).
+Any component of this type must inherit from [Exporter](export/base.py).

 #### [CIDOCCRMExporter](export/cidoc_crm.py)